DOMESTIC HYBRIDS WITH BOBCAT AND LYNX

 In December 2004, I received information about another claimed lynx x domestic cat hybrid born in July 2004.
 The sire was allegedly a full-blood Canadian Lynx and her dam a Bengal mix.
 Information from several other sources and further investigations disputed her ancestry, claiming that the supposed sire had been deceased for over a year prior to the cat's birth and had also been neutered.
 Independent sources, and the supposed hybrid's own appearance, indicate that the true sire was a jungle cat (hence the wild look).
 DNA testing for lynx markers was not available and the cat has since been spayed.

 In January 2004, I received an email from Crystal Feier regarding an apparent domestic/Lynx hybrid owned by her family when she was younger.
-Though the ancestry of the cat cannot be confirmed, the account is convincing.
+Though the ancestry of the cat cannot be confirmed, the account is interesting.
 Crystal's father was given a very unusual kitten ("Pedro") by a friend whose Persian female was believed to have mated with a Lynx or other wildcat common to the North Carolina Appalachian Mountain region.
 The owner had taken the Persian with him to a mountain cabin and the cat had come on heat.
 He had let her outside, believing nothing could breed with her, there being no other domestic cats apparent in the area.
 However, the cat became pregnant and produced two male kittens.
 Unfortunately the female died while kittening because the kittens were large and caused haemorrhaging.
 Crystal's father hand-reared Pedro, while the owner of the Persian hand-reared the other kitten.
 Pedro survived, but the other cat died at around 4 months old, possibly from problems related to hybrid origins.
-Although no mating was witnessed, the kittens' father was believed to have been a Northern Lynx, these being relatively common in the Appalachians, or possibly a Bobcat.
-The latter has been hybridized with domestic cats.
+Although no mating was witnessed, the kittens' father was believed to have been a Northern Lynx, these being relatively common in the Appalachians, or possibly a Bobcat (see section above).

 The only photo of Pedro has been in Crystal's father's wallet for over 20 years and is in poor shape.
 Crystal writes: "It is kind of hard to tell Pedro's size from the picture - until you take a regular housecat and put them around your shoulders that way, or compare a human's head size to a reguar housecat's.
 You can also see some of his coloration, although not that well - in the winter he was white but in the summer he developed different markings.
 You can't see the ear tufts here either, but he did have them. "